Strategic Areas of Development in Research

 Canada and the World

 Given its bilingualism, its bijural tradition and its location in the nation’s capital, “Canada’s University” naturally places a high research priority on issues and themes pertaining to Canada, Canada’s role in the world, and its response to global challenges.
 Issues related to francophone communities in Canada, especially in Ontario, are an important priority for the University.
 Included in this area is a broad array of pressing cultural, social and ethical issues, alongside those pertaining to politics and policy.
-These themes touch on the core endeavours of all faculties at the University:

 Over the past 15 years, the University of Ottawa has developed significant strength in information and communication technology.
 These technologies enable innovation in many fields, such as health, scientific discovery, business, education, Internet law and the visual arts.
-Understanding the social, cultural and legal impacts of the evolution towards an e-society is an important theme within this area:

 Molecular and Environmental Sciences